4 Ways To Freeze Rows & Columns Of HTML Tables (Simple Examples)

 Cell Cell

 This is an alternative to the previous method, where we set the table header to position: sticky.
-Personally, I think this is better and more elegant.
+I think this is more elegant – Modern browsers “automatically understand” this, and will make the header follow as you scroll down.

 METHOD 3) FREEZE COLUMN